RunestoneInteractive/httlads/_sources/Happiness/more_data.rst

 Any time you are introducing data from another source, you are likely to run into inconsistencies and missing data.
 That is just a simple fact of life for a data scientist.
 You will need to either search further to fill in the missing pieces, or learn to live without some pieces of data.
+Go ahead and try to fix as much of the data as you can, then answer the following question.
+Note: There are some other countries that don't have a direct match.
+You may need to search for what countries Kinshasa and Brazzaville are related to, for example.

 .. mchoice:: mc_missing_data